 Giving back to community

-Several Estonian founders have founded or supported projects which solve various social projects use their knowledge or funding to give back to community.
+Several Estonian founders have founded or supported projects which solve various social challenges by sharing their knowledge or funding with a wider goal of giving back to community.

 Good Deed Education Fund